KTH/devops-course/contributions/demo/week5/ganju-fedus/README.md

 We're going to present a simple scalable microservice deployed on a live Kubernetes cluster.
 In a ConfigMap we'll have a feature flag for our app and showcase how drifts happen by manually making changes to some resources in the live cluster.
 Then, we'll show how to use the auto-sync and self-healing features and how ArgoCD solves the drift by syncing from our git repository.
-In the end, in the case of using a HPA, ArgoCD will fight against it when the above features are enabled.
+In the end, in the case of using a Horizontal Pod Autoscaler (HPA), ArgoCD will fight against it when the above features are enabled.
 We'll explain how and when you might want to ignore some drifts.

 **Relevance**